mrcepid-rap/mrcepid-bcfsplitter/Readme.md

 I have set a sensible (and tested) default for compute resources on DNANexus that is baked into the json used for building the app (at `dxapp.json`) so setting an instance type is unnecessary.
 This current default is for a mem2_ssd1_v2_x64 instance (64 CPUs, 256 Gb RAM).
 If necessary to adjust compute resources, one can provide a flag like `--instance-type mem1_ssd1_v2_x4`.

-#### Batch Running

-This tool is not compatible with batch running at this time.